AI Summary · Unofficial

 Constitutional Court DecisionJustice & Law

 The Constitutional Court of Turkey examined the constitutionality of Article 109 of the Code of Civil Procedure (Law No. 6100) regarding partial lawsuits.
-The Court concluded that the provisions allowing for partial claims serve to facilitate access to justice and do not violate the principles of a fair trial or the right to property.
-Consequently, the Court found the challenged provisions consistent with the Constitution and dismissed the application for annulment.
+The Court ruled that the provisions allowing for partial claims serve to facilitate the right to seek legal remedies and align with the principles of judicial economy and procedural efficiency.
+Finding no violation of the Constitution, property rights, or the right to a fair trial, the Court rejected the annulment request, affirming the legislature's discretionary power in regulating civil procedure.

 Amended Legislation